ema-rose/to-q/course-notes/142-design-and-methodology/generics---array-bag.md

 # Generics and Bag Implementations w/ Arrays
-_Reading Notes_
+_Reading Notes --- Sections: Java Interlude 1 & Chapter 2_

-## Contents
+## Interlude 1
-### Generic Types Within an Interface
-### Generic Classes

 _Generics allow a developer to write a "placeholder" rather than an actual class type, within the definition of a class or interface.
  This is particularly useful in cases when dealing with several collections of different data types (a collection of Strings, collection of Student objects, etc.).
  In Java, rather than writing a class for each collection, one can utilize this "placeholder."_

 ### Generic Types Within an Interface
 - genertic types create a placeholder instead of class type within the definition of a class/interface